annatolchynska/brainy-quiz/README.md

 ### Future features

-  * Quiz section will have more available questions and a timer set for 60 seconds
+  * Quiz section will have more available questions and a timer set for 60 seconds;
-  * score section will provide feedback for particular username
+  * score section will provide feedback for particular username;
   * emojis will be animated

 ---